 In schistosomiasis Schistosomiasis Schistosomiasis is infection with blood flukes of the genus Schistosoma, which are acquired transcutaneously by swimming or wading in contaminated freshwater.
-The organisms infect the vasculature... read more , necrotizing eosinophilic granulomas develop in the brain, causing seizures, increased intracranial pressure, and diffuse and focal neurologic deficits.
+The organisms infect the... read more , necrotizing eosinophilic granulomas develop in the brain, causing seizures, increased intracranial pressure, and diffuse and focal neurologic deficits.

 Large, solitary echinococcal cysts Echinococcosis Echinococcosis is infection with larvae of the tapeworm Echinococcus granulosus (cystic echinococcosis, hydatid disease) or Echinococcus multilocularis (alveolar disease).
-Symptoms depend on... read more can cause focal deficits and, occasionally, seizures.
+Symptoms... read more can cause focal deficits and, occasionally, seizures.

-Coenurosis Coenurosis (Taenia multiceps, Taenia serialis, or Taenia brauni Infection) The tapeworms Taenia multiceps, Taenia serialis, Taenia brauni, and Taenia glomeratus are rare causes of human infection, which is acquired by accidental ingestion of eggs from dog feces.
-Canines... read more , caused by tapeworm larvae (Taenia species), usually produces grapelike cysts that may obstruct CSF outflow in the 4th ventricle.
+Coenurosis Coenurosis (Taenia multiceps, Taenia serialis, or Taenia brauni Infection) The tapeworms Taenia multiceps, Taenia serialis, Taenia brauni, and Taenia glomeratus are rare causes of human infection, which is acquired by accidental ingestion... read more , caused by tapeworm larvae (Taenia species), usually produces grapelike cysts that may obstruct CSF outflow in the 4th ventricle.

 Symptoms of these cysts require several years to develop and, if the brain is involved, include increased intracranial pressure, seizures, loss of consciousness, and focal neurologic deficits.
 Neuroimaging and serologic testing are done to differentiate among these cysts and to differentiate them from neurocysticercosis.